On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

 \subsubsection{Extension to higher dimensions}

-In higher dimension $D=4+d$, Legendre polynomials get replaced by Gegenbauer polynomials with extremely similar properties.
-In order to rule out those cases as well, it is sufficient to observe that if meromorphic amplitudes with finitely many trajectories existed, they could be dimensionally reduced to $D=4$ dimensions and would give rise to amplitudes with $d$ Regge trajectories.
-Since these are excluded, they cannot have an ancestor in $4+d$ dimensions and these amplitudes cannot reggeize either, extending the previous results to $D\geq4$.
+The extension of the previous result to higher dimensions can be proved as follows.
+In higher dimensions $D=4+d$, Legendre polynomials get replaced by Gegenbauer polynomials with extremely similar properties.
+In order to rule out those cases as well, it is sufficient to observe that if meromorphic amplitudes with finitely many trajectories existed, they could be dimensionally reduced to $D=4$ dimensions and would give rise to amplitudes with a larger number of Regge trajectories but still finitely many.
+Since these are excluded, they cannot have an ancestor in $4+d$ dimensions and therefore these amplitudes cannot exist either, extending the previous results to $D\geq4$.